Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 "Here's what I like to do instead," says Abbey.
 "I apply my sunscreen in layers.
 First I start off with one layer of sunscreen, making sure to evenly cover my entire face.
 Then after I let that sunscreen absorb for a few minutes, I'll go ahead and apply a second layer on top of that first one."
 This helps to prevent the sunscreen from pilling, says Abbey (which is when the product rolls off your skin in little pieces), and being really difficult to blend into your skin.
 "If you're using a really nice, lightweight sunscreen, then it won't feel like too much at all," says Abbey.

 "I completely agree with this," Alicia tells me.
-"I think it’s a great technique especially for those who have issues with pilling, or if you're trying a new sunscreen for the first time and have no idea what the outcome will be."
+"I think it’s a great technique, especially for those who have issues with pilling, or if you're trying a new sunscreen for the first time and have no idea what the outcome will be."
 Alicia practises sunscreen layering herself.
 "I apply my sunscreen in stages, consisting of around three layers because I like to use a lot of sunscreen.
 When applying each layer, I make sure it’s evenly distributed on my face.
 Each time, I find that the sunscreen just sinks in and the white cast disappears."
-Lately, Alicia can't get enough of the new Coco & Eve Daily Water Gel SPF50+ Sunscreen, £23.

 Regardless of the brand or formulation, sunscreen takes a little while to sink into the skin and my impatience often gets the better of me.
 Even as a beauty director, I'll admit that I often think about skipping it entirely, but if having access to some of the best skincare experts in the business has taught me anything, it's that sunscreen is a must for all skin types and tones — and in all weather.
 Yes, even when it's cloudy outside.

-I'm currently using L'Oréal Revitalift Clinical SPF50+ Invisible Fluid, £19.99, a broad-spectrum sunscreen which protects against UVA rays (responsible for premature ageing and skin cancer) and UVB rays (which cause sunburn).
+I'm currently using a broad-spectrum sunscreen that protects against UVA rays (responsible for premature ageing and skin cancer) and UVB rays (which cause sunburn).
 It also boasts hydrating hyaluronic acid, moisturising glycerin and antioxidant vitamin C to shield skin against dulling pollution.
 As a baseline, I began with a very light layer (much less than I would usually apply), which absorbed in a matter of seconds.